JuanCamiloGS/FeedbackArcSet/README.md

 # FeedbackArcSet

-To change the graph, change the filename in line 36.
+The graph is a text file in the "Grafo" folder with its adyacency matrix.
+To change it, change the filename in line 36.